-Irish Health Minister Simon Harris TD reportedly said that family carers are the backbone of carers at a conference for people with acquired brain injury in Dublin today.
+Irish Health Minister Simon Harris TD reportedly said that family carers are the backbone of care provision at a conference for people with acquired brain injury in Dublin.

 But you know what?

 Because the backbone is hidden away out of sight and out of mind.

 They do little to support it.

 But they expect their backbone to soldier on regardless.

 They only notice it when it hurts or breaks.

 Then there’s a crisis, cries for help, and they wish they’d looked after their backbone all along.

 And it seems that every generation is destined to make the same mistake, with their backbone and with family carers who provide such a vital service to society even though most people forget about them as they go about their daily lives.